 So how often can I repeat social media posts?

-Repeating social media content can significantly increase reach, engagement, traffic, leads, and sales.
+Repeating or recycling social media posts can significantly increase reach, engagement, traffic, leads, and sales.

 Its effectiveness though relies on how often you repeat the content, and whether other content is posted in between.